eneshamzaj328/OOP-To-Do-List-in-JS/README.md

 CRUD | Create / Read / Update / Delete

-1. Completed / Uncompleted
-2. LocalStorage (Remember To-Do's)
-3. Add Todos And Search Todos / Keyborad Support Key Enter (To add a Todo) and Right > arrow (To Search ToDo)
+1. Add Todos and Search Todos / Keyborad Support Key Enter (To add a Todo/Task) and Right > arrow (To Search ToDo)
+2. Read
-4. Edit / Update
+3. Edit / Update
-5. Clear Obe by One Or All at Once
+4. Delete | Clear One by One Tasks Or All at Once
+5. Completed / Uncompleted
+6. Locally (Remember your To-Do's) | LocalStorage

-This To-Do Project is Totally Free and You can Add More Features in It and make It Better!
+This OOP To-Do Project is Totally Free!

 JS OOP To-Do List.